Chagrin River Steelhead Fishing: Maps, Methods, and More

 The Chagrin River also consists of two tributaries, the Aurora Branch and the East Branch, and both have runs of steelhead.

-Thanks to its moderate gradient, Steelhead fishing the Chagrin River is wadable and anglers will find it easy to walk through and along its banks.
+Thanks to its moderate gradient, steelhead fishing the Chagrin River is wadable, and anglers will find it easy to walk through and along its banks.
 It’s also easy to read the water and find steelhead holding spots.

 The East Branch Steelhead: Chagrin River

-The steelhead do migrate into the east branch of the Chagrin River.
-The east branch is a cold water tributary that could produce wild steelhead, but there are some dams and obstacles that make migration to the best water difficult.
+The east branch is a cold-water tributary that could produce wild steelhead, but some dams and obstacles make migration to the best water difficult.
 Under extreme flood conditions, the steelhead may be able to get past the dams to good spawning habitat.

 There is very little access to fishing on this tributary stream.